jo-quin/battle_ship/README.md

 As a player
 So I can keep track of my opponent shots
 I want grid1 to show my opponents shots.

+As a player
+So I know when I sink a ship
+I want to receive a notification.
 ```